korywka/rollup-plugin-svg-import/README.md

 document.body.appendChild(icon());
 ```

-For SSR support set `stringify` option to `true`, so SVG output is just a string:
+To import SVG image as a string, e.g. for SSR, set `stringify` to `true`:

 ```js
 import icon from './icon.svg';